-Require ement Description required otion and identification of impact management outcomes for the aspects contemplated above.
-Sections 4 -11 identifyin outcome ption of the proposed impact management actions, g the way the impact management objectives and s contemplated above will be achieved and must, where le include actions to - Avoid, modify, remedy control or stop any action, activity or process which causes pollution or environmental degradation; Sections 4 - 11 (vi) Comply with any prescribed environmental management standards or practises; (vii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (viii) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable. thod of monitoring the implantation of the impact ment actions contemplated above.
-Sections 4 - 11 and section 14 uency of monitoring the implementation of the impact ment actions contemplated above.
-Sections 4 - 11 and section 14 ation of the persons who will be responsible for the ntation of the impact management actions.
-Sections 4 - 11 The time periods within which the impact management actions must be implemented.
-Sections 4 - 11 and section 14 The mechanism for monitoring compliance with the impact management actions.
-Section 2 and 4-11 A program for reporting on compliance, considering the requirements as prescribed in the Regulations.
-Section 2 onmental awareness plan describing the way - The applicant intends to inform his or her Section 5.2 employees of any environmental risk which may result from their work; and (iv) Risks must be dealt with to avoid pollution or the degradation of the environment.
-Any spec authority cific information that may be required by the competent None.
+Require ement Description (v) Avoid, modify, remedy control or stop any action, activity or process which causes pollution or environmental degradation; (vi) Comply with any prescribed environmental management standards or practises; (vii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (viii) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable. ethod of monitoring the implantation of the impact ment actions contemplated above.
+Sections 4 - 11 and section 14 The free quency of monitoring the implementation of the impact ment actions contemplated above.
+Sections 4 - 11 and section 14 An indication of the persons who will be responsible for the implementation of the impact management actions.
+Sections 4 - 11 e periods within which the impact management actions implemented.
+Sections 4 - 11 and section 14 The me chanism for monitoring compliance with the impact ment actions.
+Section 2 and 4-11 A prog ram for reporting on compliance, considering the nents as prescribed in the Regulations.
+Section 2 An envir (iii) onmental awareness plan describing the way - The applicant intends to inform his or her employees of any environmental risk which may result from their work; and Section 5.2 (iv) Risks must be dealt with to avoid pollution or the degradation of the environment.
+Any spe authority cific information that may be required by the competent /.
+None.